GreenDelta/Sophena/README.md

 Sophena
 =======
-Sophena is a tool for calculating heating networks...
+Sophena is a tool for calculating heating networks... **TODO** write README

 ## Development tools
 * Eclipse for RCP/RAP developers (Mars)